 Perhaps the most important aspect of straw bale building has nothing to do with bales.
 In fact, it has everything to do with holes in the walls.
 Windows and doors present the most likely areas for water infiltration and bale damage in the entire house.
 For this reason it is extremely important to pay extra attention to these areas during construction.
-For windows, I use two part flashing.
+For windows, I use two part process.
 The first is called counter flashing and is put in place before the window or door is set in the opening.

 Starting at the bottom, a waterproof membrane is applied to the opening and then built towards the top so that each layer overlaps the one below it.
 In other words, the top of the counter flashing for the bottom window sill is underneath the bottom of the side jamb flashing, and the top of the side jamb flashing is underneath the bottom of the head flashing.
 In this way, any water that contacts the counter flashing will always be moving down and always end up on top of the counter flashing.
 I use adhesive flashing for this application.